sibirrer/psfr/Paper/paper.md

 (5) Apply an inverse sub-pixel shift of the residuals to be focused on the center of the pixel

-(6) Based on teh inverse shifted residuals of a set of fixed stars, propose a correction to the previous PSF model
+(6) Based on the inverse shifted residuals of a set of fixed stars, propose a correction to the previous PSF model

-(7) Repeat step (3) - (6) multiple times with the option to repeat step (2)
+(7) Repeat steps (3) - (6) multiple times with the option to repeat step (2)

 Details and options for the different steps can be found in the documentation and the source code.